 Instructor Directions

-Direct students to read the “You Are the Provider” scenario found throughout Chapter 1.
+Direct students to read the “You Are the Provider” scenario found throughout chapter 1.

 • You may wish to assign students to a partner or a group.
 Direct them to review the discussion questions at the end of the scenario and prepare a response to each question.
 Facilitate a class dialogue centered on the discussion questions and the Patient Care Report.